CS-Development/SideProjectSpotifyApp/README.md

 # SideProjectSpotifyApp
-A side project iOS App that makes use of the public Spotify APIs
+A side project iOS App that makes use of the public Spotify APIs.

+Contributors:

+MasterBozzo
+ChristianSlanzi